sarahabell/sarahabell.me/_pages/beads.md

 # Blue Pendant

+Just one of many of my unique pendants.

 Brighten up an outfit with this lively pendant.

 Chain measures 29.5" (75cm) approx.

 ![blue pendant](/images/Blue-Pendant.jpg)